Rusty Young (writer): Counter-terrorism work in Colombia

-Following the success of Marching Powder, Rusty was recruited as a Program Director of the US government's Anti-Kidnapping Program in Colombia.
+Following the success of Marching Powder, Young was recruited as a Program Director of the US government's Anti-Kidnapping Program in Colombia.
 He explained in an interview with ABC Radio presenter Richard Fidler that the job was so dangerous he had to keep it secret even from close family members.
 Instead, he told people he worked as an executive in a corporation in Colombia, but alluded to the hazards of the position in interviews.
-For instance, the UNSW Law website quoted Rusty as saying: "At times it can be dangerous, so they’ve given me a bullet-proof car.
+For instance, the UNSW Law website quoted Young as saying: "At times it can be dangerous, so they’ve given me a bullet-proof car.
 I wake up every morning and know I’m a long way from my days at UNSW."
-Rusty finally revealed his work in anti-kidnapping to the Australian 60 Minutes program in July 2017.
+Young finally revealed his work in anti-kidnapping to the Australian 60 Minutes program in July 2017.

 Colombiano

-While living and working in Colombia, Rusty interviewed special forces soldiers, snipers, undercover intelligence agents and members of two terrorist organisations: the FARC and Autodefensas.
+While living and working in Colombia, Young interviewed special forces soldiers, snipers, undercover intelligence agents and members of two terrorist organisations: the FARC and Autodefensas.
 He was particularly touched by the plight of child soldiers and decided to incorporate their stories into a novel.
 In January 2016, the rights to Colombiano, Rusty's second book, were sold by literary agent Simone Camilleri to Random House Australia after a competitive bidding war.
 Colombiano was released in August 2017 and became an immediate bestseller, being the highest selling fiction title by an Australian author in August 2017.

 The novel, set in Colombia, is the story of one young man's descent into war and violence in order to avenge his father's murder.
 Commercial fiction publisher Beverley Cousins said: "From Rusty’s work with child soldiers in Colombia has grown a story that shocks, thrills and packs a strong emotional punch."

 Wildlands documentary

-Rusty also fronts the documentary Wildlands (2017), produced by Ubisoft and Chief Productions, distributed by Journeyman Pictures, in which he interviews notorious characters formerly involved in the cocaine trade including George Jung – famously played by Johnny Depp in the movie Blow – and John Jairo Velasquez or “Popeye”, the right-hand man of Pablo Escobar and one of the deadliest hitmen in cartel history.
+Young also fronts the documentary Wildlands (2017), produced by Ubisoft and Chief Productions, distributed by Journeyman Pictures, in which he interviews notorious characters formerly involved in the cocaine trade including George Jung – famously played by Johnny Depp in the movie Blow – and John Jairo Velasquez or “Popeye”, the right-hand man of Pablo Escobar and one of the deadliest hitmen in cartel history.